HungryTurtleCode/htc_website/_posts/2016-07-22-console-trace.md

 ---
 ## Little Known But Powerful Tool &#8211; console.trace()

-A while ago I released a post and a video about <a href="https://hungryturtlecode.com/tips-tricks/console-log-table/" target="_blank">using console.table</a> as part of your javascript debugging arsenal.
+A while ago I released a post and a video about [using console.table]({{site.url}}/tips-tricks/console-log-table/){: target="_blank"}<!--_--> as part of your javascript debugging arsenal.
 I got a great reception from it and many people said they where shocked it wasn&#8217;t more well known.
 So now I shall continue that with console.trace.

-A few weeks ago, an <a href="https://medium.com/outsystems-experts/beyond-console-debugging-tricks-f7d0d7f5df4#.ghug71xq6" target="_blank">article popped up on Medium</a> that took a run through more of the console API &#8211; one of which was console.trace.
+A few weeks ago, an [article popped up on Medium](https://medium.com/outsystems-experts/beyond-console-debugging-tricks-f7d0d7f5df4#.ghug71xq6){: target="_blank"}<!--_--> that took a run through more of the console API &#8211; one of which was console.trace.
 It has gained a lot of traction and many people are talking about it.
-This has lead me into creating <a href="https://hungryturtlecode.com/tips-tricks/javascript-tips/" target="_blank">my own series</a> going over some more of the powerful tools at your disposal &#8211; much like I did with <a href="https://hungryturtlecode.com/tips-tricks/console-log-table/" target="_blank">console.table</a>.
+This has lead me into creating [my own series](https://hungryturtlecode.com/tips-tricks/javascript-tips/){: target="_blank"}<!--_--> going over some more of the powerful tools at your disposal &#8211; much like I did with [console.table](https://hungryturtlecode.com/tips-tricks/console-log-table/){: target="_blank"}<!--_-->

 ### The First Of Many

-This post will be the start of a mini series that will be focusing on different <a href="https://hungryturtlecode.com/tips-tricks/javascript-tips/" target="_blank">tools that JavaScript developers can use</a> to speed up their debugging workflow.
+This post will be the start of a mini series that will be focusing on different [tools that JavaScript developers can use]({{site.url}}/tips-tricks/javascript-tips/){: target="_blank"}<!--_--> to speed up their debugging workflow.

 I wanted to start with console.trace because it is such a powerful tool that has a huge range of useful applications and I know it has certainly saved me a ton of time over my career.